Everyone In Maryland Should See What’s Inside The Walls Of This Abandoned Fort

 Maryland is ripe with abandoned places but did you know that one can be found in the middle of a river?

-Youtube user Pat Gavin took a kayak trip to this spot and captured some amazing images.
+Youtube user Pat Gavin took a kayak trip to this abandoned fort in Maryland and captured some amazing images.
 Check them out below and then watch the following video for even more spectacular and eerie footage.

-For more views and footage of Fort Carroll, check out the below video.
+For more views and footage of Fort Carroll, an abandoned fort in Maryland, check out the below video.